 Animal farming is responsible for vast amounts of greenhouse gas emissions - especially methane and ammonia - in addition to being one of the biggest causes of deforestation and water pollution around the world.
-The carbon footprint of liet is as much as 60% smaller than a meat-based one and 24% a vegan diet is as much as 60% smaller than a meat-based one and 24% smaller than a vegetarian one.
+The carbon footprint of a vegan diet is as much as 60% smaller than a meat-based one and 24% smaller than a vegetarian one.